bluealloy/revm/documentation/src/crates/primitives/utils.md

 The `KECCAK_EMPTY` constant represents the Keccak-256 hash of an empty input.

 The `keccak256` function takes a byte slice input and returns its Keccak-256 hash as a `B256` value.

-`create_address` function implements the address calculation for the Ethereum `CREATE` operation.
-It takes as parameters the address of the caller (`caller`) and a nonce (`nonce`).
-The function serializes these inputs using Recursive Length Prefix (RLP) encoding, calculates the Keccak-256 hash of the result, and returns the last 20 bytes of this hash as the created address.

-`create2_address` function implements the address calculation for the Ethereum `CREATE2` operation.
-It takes as parameters the address of the caller (`caller`), a hash of the initializing code (`code_hash`), and a "salt" value (`salt`).
-The function hashes these inputs together in a specific way, as per the Ethereum `CREATE2` rules, and returns the last 20 bytes of the result as the created address.